YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

     cache-player-profile-result-timeout: 1440 #(95)!
 ```

-1. Asynchronous features below are aiming to reduce the load on main thread (Server Thread) by processing tasks asynchronously.
+1. This section contains asynchronous features intended to reduce the load on the main thread (Server Thread) by processing tasks asynchronously.
 2. Make entity tracking asynchronously, can improve performance significantly, especially in some massive entities in small area situations.<br>
   <br>
   __Recommended value: `true` (set `enabled` below to true)__

     !!! note "Attention"

-        if you installed plugins like Citizens, which uses real, and player type entity as "NPC", also read `compat-mode` below for more infomration.
+        if you installed plugins like Citizens, which uses real, and player type entity as "NPC", also read `async-entity-tracker.compat-mode` below for more infomration.

 3. Enable compat mode to be compatibile with plugins like Citizens or NPC plugins that use real, and player-type entity.<br>
   If `true`,  visibility issue that player-type NPCs may disappear sometimes can be fixed.<br>